jerhon/www-honlsoft-com/content/blog/2020-04-27-covid-19-statistics-pwa.md

 Rather than trying to catch all errors from all APIs individually, I'm going to create an HTTP interceptor to capture an error on any API call and display a modal over the page to indicate there is an error.

 An HTTP interceptor can be used to alter or inspect all HTTP requests made by an angular application.
-These are particularly useful in cases where an API token needs to be provided, or if you want to provide a login page if an API returns a 401 Unauthorized response, or in cases where you want to log all the HTTP requests out of an application.
+These are particularly useful in cases where an API token needs to be provided, or to provide a login page if an API returns a 401 Unauthorized response, or to log all the HTTP requests out of an application.

 ```typescript
 @Injectable()